 Step 2: Complete the Required Pre-Licensing Education

-To qualify for a California real estate license, you must complete 135 hours of pre-licensing education.
+To qualify for the California real estate license exam, you must complete 135 hours of pre-licensing education.
 This education is divided into three courses: Real Estate Principles (45 hours), Real Estate Practice (45 hours), and one additional course from a list of approved courses (45 hours).
 You can complete these courses entirely online through an approved provider, like Chamberlin Real Estate School.
-The DRE website has a portal to verify approved educators.
+The DRE website has a portal to verify approved educators

 Take The First Step!